adamstallard/grunt-rackspace/README.md

 ###Usage

-Add the following line to your grunt.js file
+Add the following line to your `Gruntfile`
 ```javascript
 grunt.loadNpmTasks('grunt-rackspace')
 ```